Emily Roysdon (1977) is a New York and Stockholm based artist and writer. Her working

 LTTR.
 Her many collaborations include costume design for choreographers Levi Gonzalez,

 Vannesa Anspaugh and Faye Driscoll, as well as lyric writing for The Knife, and Brooklyn based

 JD Samson & MEN.

-Roysdon's work has been shown at the 2010 Whitney Biennial; Greater NY at MoMA/PS1;
+Roysdon's projects have been shown at the 2010 Whitney Biennial; Greater NY at MoMA/PS1;

 The Generational, New Museum (NY); Manifesta 8; Participant, Inc. (NY); Museo Tamayo

-(Mexico City); Power Plant (Toronto); Museo Nacional Centro de Arte
+(Mexico City); Power Plant (Toronto); and Museo Nacional Centro de Arte

-Reina Sofia (Madrid).
-Recent solo projects include new commissions from Performance Room, Tate Modern (London), Visual Art Center (Austin), Art in General (NY), The Kitchen (NY), Konsthall C (Stockholm) and a Matrix commission from the Berkeley Art Museum.
-Her videos have been screened widely and her writings have been published in numerous books and magazines.
+Reina Sofia (Madrid) Her videos have been screened widely and her writings have been published in numerous books and magazines.

 Roysdon completed the Whitney Museum Independent Study Program in 2001 and an